igoramadas/expresser/README.md

 ## Running on PaaS

 Deploying your Expresser based app to AppFog, Heroku, OpenShift and possibly any other PaaS is dead simple.
-No need to configure anything - just leave the "paas" setting on, and it will automatically get settings from environment variables.
+No need to configure anything - just leave the `Settings.App.paas` setting on, and it will automatically set settings from environment variables.
 Right now the following add-ons will be automatically identified:

+*   App: New Relic
 *   Database: AppFog, MongoLab, MongoHQ
 *   Logging: Loggly, Logentries
 *   Mail: SendGrid, Mandrill, Mailgun

 ## Common questions and answers

+#### Where is this project hosted?

+The official project page is at CodePlex: http://expresser.codeplex.com.
+But as we know there are lots of people who prefer GitHub, there's a remote repo at GitHub as well: https://github.com/igoramadas/expresser.

+#### How can I change specific settings without touching the `settings.coffee` file?

+Create a `settings.json` file with the specific keys and values that you want to override.
+For example:

+    {
+        "General": {
+            "appTitle": "My App"
+        },
+        "App": {
+            "paas": false,
+            "port": 1234
+        }
+    }

+You can also change settings programatically:

+    var expresser = require("expresser");
+    expresser.settings.General.appTitle = "MyApp";

 #### How to use New Relic on Expresser?